 The Compensation Committee has retained Pay Governance LLC ("Pay Governance") as an independent consultant with respect to executive compensation matters.
 Pay Governance, which focuses on advising boards on executive compensation, was formed by former practitioners at the consulting firm Towers Watson (our former (our compensation consultant), which previously provided executive compensation advisory services to Schlumberger's Compensation Committee.
 Pay Governance reports only to, and acts solely at the direction of, the Compensation Committee.
 Schlumberger's management does not direct or oversee the activities of Pay Governance with respect to the Company's executive compensation program.
 Pay Governance prepares compensation surveys for review by the Compensation Committee each October, in advance of the annual executive officer compensation review the following January.
-Pay Governance works with the Company's executive compensation department to compare compensation paid to the Company's executive officers with compensation paid for comparable positions at companies included in the compensation surveys conducted by Pay Governance at the direction of the Compensation Committee.
-Pay Governance and the Company's executive compensation department also compile annual compensation data for each executive officer.
+Pay Governance works with the Company's executive compensation paid to the Company's executive officers with compensation for advisor at companies included in the company's executive officers with compensation for the Compensation Committee.
+Pay Governance and the Company's executive officer.
+The Compensation department also compile annual compensation data for each executive officer.
 The Compensation Committee has also instructed Pay Governance to prepare an analysis of each named executive officer's compensation.